lockdawg/GXX/README.md

 ```
 systemctl status GXX #To check the service is running.
 systemctl start GXX #To start BCZ service.
-systemctl stop BCZ #To stop BCZ service.
+systemctl stop GXX #To stop BCZ service.
-systemctl is-enabled GXXZ #To check whether BCZ service is enabled on boot or not.
+systemctl is-enabled GXX #To check whether BCZ service is enabled on boot or not.
 ```
 ***